 Professor Wright has a strong record of service to the ADR profession.
-Currently, he is co-Chair of the International Expansion Work Group of the Association for Conflict Resolution (ACR), an organization that promotes peaceful conflict resolution; a director of the Chantal Paydar Foundation, which works towards many of the same goals as ACR; and editor-in-chief of El Acuerdo, an ADR newsletter published in Buenos Aires, Argentina.
+Currently, he is co-Chair of the International Expansion Work Group of the Association for Conflict Resolution (ACR), an organization that promotes peaceful conflict resolution; a director of the Chantal Paydar Foundation, which works towards many of the same goals as ACR; principal member of the board of advisors of Fundación Calma, a Peruvian foundation that uses mediation to resolve disputes in Peruvian schools; and co-director of El Acuerdo, an ADR newsletter published in Buenos Aires, Argentina.
 He is former president of the Texas Association of Mediators and the Association of Attorney-Mediators, as well as former Chair of ACR’s International Section.
 For six years, he was Chair of the Newsletter Editorial Board of Alternative Resolutions, the newsletter of the ADR Section of the State Bar of Texas.
 He has received several awards for service, including the Steve Brutsché Award from the Association of Attorney-Mediators, the Frank G. Evans Award from the ADR Section of the State Bar of Texas, and the Susanne C. Adams Award from the Texas Association of Mediators.
 Texas State University has also awarded him two Golden Apple awards for his service to the university, the ADR and legal professions, and the community.

 POSI 5330 Problems in Public Law